evkx/evkx.github.io/content/models/polestar/4/4_Long_range_Single_motor/_index.md

 ## Exterior

 The Polestar 4 Long range Single motor, with dimensions of 4840 mm in length, 2008 mm in width, and 1534 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
-You can choose between 6 different paint colors when ordering this model.
+The Polestar 4 Long range Single motor is available in a total of 6 paint colors, including several striking metallic options.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).